cylc/cylc-doc/src/user-guide/running-suites.rst

-Task jobs are automatically polled at certain times: once on job submission timeout; several times on exceeding the job execution time limit; and at suite restart any tasks recorded as active in the suite state checkpoint are polled to find out what happened to them while the suite was down.
+Task jobs are automatically polled at certain times: once on job submission timeout; several times on exceeding the job execution time limit; and at suite restart any tasks recorded as active are polled to find out what happened to them while the suite was down.

 Finally, in necessary routine polling can be configured as a way to track job